 When stuck inside a car on a long trip or inside our home because of the weather or pandemic we are very lucky to have windows!
 We can still see the world outside.
 There are some cool games you can play with your kids using just their view from the window!
 Here at Savor the Mom Life I always try to make my kid games have an education spin.
 Kids all learn through play!
 Educational Window Games for Kids will have math and writing skills.

 I always gear my games for the Preschool age but anything can be adapted for older students.
-If you like my ideas but can’t think of how to put a spin on it for the older students send me a comment and I will hook you up!!!
+If you like my ideas but can’t think of how to put a spin on them for the older students send me a comment and I will hook you up!!!

 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 Please read my full disclosure for more information.